9 Budgeting Strategies for Single Parents

-So, if you look at how much you spent on rent, utilities, eating out, gas, daycare, etc. and discover that you spend on average about $3,500/month, then most financial management experts will recommend that you have a minimum of $10,500 set aside for emergencies.
+So, if you determine that you spend on average about $3,500/month, most financial management experts will recommend that you have a minimum of $10,500 set aside for emergencies.

 Saving up for an emergency fund doesn't happen overnight.

-Alex Mason, over at SingleMom, recommends saving a portion of each paycheck to build up an emergency fund "because you never know what unexpected expenses life is going to throw your way."
+After all, you never know what unexpected expenses life is going to throw your way.

-The idea behind the rainy day fund is to store at least three to six months' worth of expenses in the event of unforeseen circumstances, such as a blown transmission, a refrigerator in need of replacement, or unexpected medical expenses.
+The idea behind the rainy day fund is to store at least three to six months' worth of expenses in the event of unforeseen circumstances.

 Solution: Set up a high-yield savings account with automatic deposit right from your paycheck.
 That way, you won't even have a chance to "miss" the money, or risk spending it on other things.